 Walking is a great, easy way to get exercise.
 If your doctor says it's safe, start out with some short walks, and then gradually make the walks a little bit longer.
 If you don't enjoy walking, you might try swimming, biking, or water aerobics.
-If your doctor says it's okay, do muscle-strengthening exercises at least 2 times a week.
 Your doctor can help you make a plan.
 Use the form on the next page to record your goals and other details.